Nice to meet you.

 What makes Livestorm shine for me is how easy it is to interact with attendees.
 I’ve run polls, answered live Q&A questions, and even chatted in real time, all without breaking a sweat.
 It’s built for audience engagement, and it shows.

 I’ll be honest: if you stick with the basic plan, you will feel some limitations.
-Things like detailed analytics and larger attendee limits are locked behind pricier subscriptions.
+Advanced features like detailed analytics and higher attendee limits are locked behind more expensive tiers.
+I felt this when trying to dig deeper into reporting.
+Some G2 users also point out that while the platform covers the essentials, scaling up requires a bigger investment.

-The reporting features are for quick insights, like attendee participation.
-But if you’re a data nerd like me, you might want more granular analytics.
+The reporting tools are useful for quick insights, like tracking participation, but if you're a data nerd like me, you might want something more detailed.
+G2 users who rely on deep analytics have shared similar feedback, wishing for more robust reporting options.

 What I like about Livestorm: